 Method 2.
 CHKDSK CMD - Fix Corrupted File System Error on USB

-This is essentially the same process as above, but it will provide you with more feedback in the end that will help you determine whether the problem has been fixed or not.
+This is essentially the same process as above, but this will provide you with more feedback in the end that will help you determine whether the problem has been fixed or not.

 Step 1: Plug in your USB flash drive or pen drive to your computer.

-Step 3: Right-click "cmd. exe", run as administrator, and type "chkdsk /X /f G:" or "chkdsk G: /f" (replace G: with the drive letter corresponding to your USB drive).
-The chkdsk operation will then start to repair the damaged USB drive.
+Step 3: Right-click Right-click Command Prompt and select Run as administrator.
+Then, type chkdsk /X /f G: (replacing G with your USB's drive letter) in the Command Prompt window and hit Enter.
+The chkdsk operation will start to repair the damaged USB drive.

 Method 3.
 Third-party Fixing Tool - Repair Corrupted File System Error on USB